Can I Ship a Leased Car to Hawaii

 These are the essential records and clearances you’ll require to ship a leased car to or from Hawaii

-- Lienholder approval letter to ship the vehicle (specifically when moving your vehicle from Hawaii to Mainland)
+- Lienholder approval letter to ship the vehicle (specifically when shipping your vehicle from Hawaii to Mainland)

 - Proof of ownership (title or bill of sale)